Anita Mahadevan-Jansen: Academic service

-Dr. Mahadevan-Jansen has served as an reviewer for nearly two dozen journals over her career, including her role on the editorial board for the Journal of Biomedical Optics from 2007 to 2014.
+Dr. Mahadevan-Jansen has served as a reviewer for nearly two dozen journals over her career, including her role on the editorial board for the Journal of Biomedical Optics from 2007 to 2014.
 She started the Biomedical Vibrational Spectroscopy conference at SPIE's Photonics West BiOS conference in 2002, which has been running ever since.
 In 2007 she featured in the SPIE Women in Optics planner.
 Her advocacy for improving diversity and inclusion in optics and photonics has led to her chairing the SPIE Equity, Diversity, and Inclusion Committee.
 She is a Fellow of SPIE and served on the Board of Directors from 2014 to 2019.
 In 2014 Mahadaevan-Jansen was the second woman to be elected Chair of the Gordon Research Conference on Lasers in Medicine & Biology.
 She also serves as a Fellow of The Optical Society and the American Institute for Medical and Biological Engineering.
 She and her students have received numerous awards for research excellence and mentoring, for which she remains a strong advocate.